gsomani/hdmi_text_generator/README.md

 # TMDS Encoding Algorithm

+The encoder produces four unique 10-bit characters during blanking and one of 460 unique 10-bit characters during active data.
+Use of all other 10-bit characters over the link is reserved.

 | Parameter        | Description           |
 | ------------- |:-------------:|
 | D, C0, C1, DE | Input data set.
 D is eight-bit pixel data, C1 and C0 are the control data for the channel, and DE is data enable |